lightningdevkit/lightningdevkit.org/docs/build_node.md

 ```

 ## Using LDK
-- [ ] opening/closing channels
+- [ ] opening/closing and listing channels
-- [ ] sending payments and getting the result of the payment
+- [ ] sending and listing payments and getting the result of the payment (and storing preimages etc)
-- [ ] connecting/disconnecting peers
+- [ ] connecting/disconnecting and listing peers